Skip to main content

 About

-Hollywood Animal is a single player strategy game.
+Hollywood Animal is a single player economy city builder game with economy and historical themes.
 It was developed by Weappy Wholesome and was released on April 10, 2025.
 It received mostly positive reviews from players.

 Roadmap About the GameBuild exactly the studio you want In Hollywood Animal, you can decide to build a multi-billion-dollar monster that destroys everything in its path, with blockbusters made strictly according to formulas.
 But this is far from your only option.
 You might instead create a boutique studio, and conquer the festivals with avant-garde directors.
 You could build a trash factor…